k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 #### grFormat.graphit
 The **format** flag has been set to XML in the CRM_DB node.
 If the format is specified, the node will only be evaluated and added if the output format matches the format value.

 The example below sets JSON in the output format.
-There CRM_DB node is not displayed in the response since its format is in XML.
+The CRM_DB node is not displayed in the response since its format is in XML.

 ![grFormat](images/23_graphit_examples_tags.PNG)